Arrive in Fairbanks, Alaska

 Lodging throughout the safari is clean and comfortable albeit basic.
 Options are very limited in these remote locations, but we have found the best options and enjoy the rustic Alaskan experience.
 Good food and a personal touch can also be expected, especially in Wiseman where we’ll enjoy home-cooked meals with our hosts.
 Most lodges have shared baths, except in Fairbanks, where every room has its own bathroom.
 Accommodations in Prudhoe Bay cater primarily to oilfield workers and feel more like dorms but are clean, comfortable, and serve hearty meals.
 Hugh has built good relationships with these lodges and we’re happy to have the opportunity to continue coming here for unique wildlife experiences.
 Please contact us if you have any questions or concerns about our accommodations during the safari.

 Distances are large in Alaska and a significant amount of time will be spent in vehicles searching for wildlife and driving to destinations.
-We will make our journey to the Arctic in Hugh’s custom Dodge Sprinter van, specially modified for these photo safaris.
-The Sprinter is outfitted with tall, un-tinted, sliding windows for superior viewing and it is tall enough to allow people to stand inside.
+We will make our journey to the Arctic in Hugh’s custom Mercedes Sprinter van, specially modified for these photo safaris.
+The Sprinter is outfitted with tall, un-tinted, sliding windows for superior viewing and the ability to photograph from the van, while the tall roof allows you to stand inside.
 These features make wildlife viewing and photography possible from the van, which also acts as a blind for animals and birds we see along the roadway.
-Additionally, we will travel in two vehicles from Wiseman to Prudhoe Bay in order to give participants more space.
-There are limited roads and vehicles in the native village, but a vehicle is important for travel and photography of Polar Bear.
-We will have the only rental vehicle available and, although it may not be pretty, it will be sufficient for our purpose.
-While visiting the native village we will also photograph Polar Bear from a small boat, roughly 26 feet long, aluminum-hulled and with a small cabin for protection from the wind.
+Additionally, we will travel in two vehicles from Wiseman to Prudhoe Bay to give you more space.
+The native village has limited roads and vehicles, but a vehicle is important for travel and photography of Polar Bears.
+We will use a small bus with opening windows to view and photograph the Polar Bears while on land.
+While visiting the native village you will photograph polar bears from a small boat.
+The boats are roughly 26 feet long with an aluminum hull and small cabin for wind protection.

 "Both Hugh and Bernie exceeded expectations, and I had high hopes!
 My favorite memory was three of us laughing and dancing with the aurora under the full moon."